Newcastle-under-Lyme Castle

 Newcastle-under-Lyme Castle, once known as The New Castle, is a grade II listed motte-and-bailey castle in Newcastle-under-Lyme, Staffordshire, England which has partial ruins existing today.

 It was located on the site of Pool Dam Playing Fields and the remains of the motte and some of the castle walls can still be seen today.

 History

-Newcastle-under-Lyme Castle was built during the 1140s during The Anarchy to replace Chesterton Castle, and Ranulf de Gernon, 4th Earl of Chester owned the castle in 1149.
+Newcastle-under-Lyme Castle was built during the 1140s amidst the The Anarchy to replace Chesterton Castle, and Ranulf de Gernon, 4th Earl of Chester owned the castle in 1149.
 The town of Newcastle-under-Lyme grew around the castle and it was rebuilt using stone during the 13th century.

 John of Gaunt, Duke of Lancaster owned the castle in 1362, and it was no longer a royal stronghold by 1399 and the castle was repaired several times during the 14th and 15th centuries.
 When John Leland visited Newcastle-under-Lyme in 1541, only "one great Toure" remained, and the ruins were still present when the site was leased to Ralph Sneyd in 1610.
 The surviving "great Toure" was demolished during the 1630s.